h2gb/h2gb/README.md

 # Other Documentation

+* [/generic-number/src](/generic-number/src/README.md) - A library for reading and formatting differently-sized integers and floats.

+* [/h2gb/src/analyzer](/h2gb/src/analyzer/README.md) - So far, this is a simple demonstration of what we can do

 * [/h2gb/src/data](/h2gb/src/data/README.md) - A library for loading data that analyzers and users can consume.

 * [/h2gb/src/datatype](/h2gb/src/datatype/README.md) - A library for reading well-defined datatypes from, ultimately, a [`Vec<u8>`].

 * [/h2gb/src/multi_vector](/h2gb/src/multi_vector/README.md) - An object that holds multiple `BumpyVector`s, and can manage linked entries

-* [/h2gb/src/analyzer](/h2gb/src/analyzer/README.md) - So far, this is a simple demonstration of what we can do

 * [/h2gb/src/transformation](/h2gb/src/transformation/README.md) - A library for transforming raw data between encodings.

-* [/h2gb/src/generic_number](/h2gb/src/generic_number/README.md) - A library for reading and formatting differently-sized integers and floats.